dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/index.md

       value: Helpers
 layout: docs
 ---
-There are several helpers embedded in to HMDA Hero to make preparation easier.
+There are several helpers embedded in HMDA Hero to make preparation easier.
 These include: